By using this site, you agree to the Privacy Policy and Terms of Use.

 Prevention and Surveillance as Cornerstones of Long-Term Progress

-Equally important is the plan’s commitment to strengthening surveillance, monitoring, and research systems.
+The plan commits to strengthening surveillance, monitoring, and research systems as one of its six key priority areas.
 By investing in robust data collection and epidemiological research, Tanzania will be able to track progress toward measurable targets, identify emerging oral health threats, and generate local evidence to inform future policy decisions.
-The WHO Global Strategy on Oral Health 2023–2030 similarly emphasizes that data-driven decision-making is essential for achieving sustainable improvements in population oral health outcomes.

 Key takeaways